TomAuger/kestrel/README.md

 * Handle device orientation changes
 * Load additional assets (screens, UI elements, sounds, XML, CSS etc) after launch
 * Load HiDPI assets when Retina or HiDPI devices are detected
+* Handle localization of all text strings into different langauges
+* Deal gracefully with text, fonts and typography
 * Throw up native-looking Modal Dialog boxes
 * Handle your app going to sleep or app switching (due to a phone call, for instance)
 * Switch from Screen to Screen as a result of user interactions, with the ability to leverage Transitions between them